ChamsFares/Opportunity_Detetion_AI_platform/ARCHITECTURE.md

     participant 🚀 as FastAPI
     participant 🤖 as MCP System
     participant 🧠 as AI Agents
-    participant 🔮 as Gemini AI
+    participant 🔮 as Ollama LLM
     participant 💾 as MongoDB

     👤->>🖥️: Submit business analysis